 Hypoaspis miles often come in a packet that you hang from the plant, or a canister you shake into the garden, and they work best when the soil is warm and moist.
 If you have an irrigation system or water regularly, then go ahead and use these little mites in late summer when the soil’s nice and toasty.

-Hypoaspis miles are about $30 (you get a LOT of mites for that), which seems pricy until you consider that a bottle of Bayer Advanced for Shrubs, the least harmful synthetic control, can cost you $24.
+Hypoaspis miles are about $30 (you get a LOT of mites for that), which seems pricy until you consider that a bottle of Bayer Advanced for Shrubs, the most common synthetic control (linked to colony collapse disorder in honeybees which is why I don’t use it), can cost you $24.